stefanZorcic/scaling-book/gpus.md

 Networking is one of the areas where GPUs and TPUs differ the most.
 As we’ve seen, TPUs are connected in 2D or 3D tori, where each TPU is only connected to its neighbors.
 This means sending a message between two TPUs must pass through every intervening TPU, and forces us to use only uniform communication patterns over the mesh.
 While inconvenient in some respects, this also means the number of links per TPU is constant and we can scale to arbitrarily large TPU "pods" without loss of bandwidth.

 GPUs on the other hand use a more traditional hierarchical tree-based switching network.
 Sets of 8 GPUs called **nodes** (up to 72 for GB200<d-footnote>The term node is overloaded and can mean two things: the NVLink domain, aka the set of GPUs fully connected over NVLink interconnects, or the set of GPUs connected to a single CPU host.
 Before B200, these were usually the same, but in GB200 NVL72, we have an NVLink domain with 72 GPUs but still only 8 GPUs connected to each host.
-We use the term node here to refer to the NVLink domain, but this is controversial.</d-footnote>) are connected within 1 hop of each other with very high bandwidth using interconnects called NVLinks, and these nodes are connected into larger units (called **SUs** or Scalable Units) with a lower bandwidth InfiniBand (IB) or Ethernet network using NICs attached to each GPU.
+We use the term node here to refer to the NVLink domain, but this is controversial.</d-footnote>) are connected within 1 hop of each other using high-bandwidth interconnects called NVLinks, and these nodes are connected into larger units (called **SUs** or Scalable Units) with a lower bandwidth InfiniBand (IB) or Ethernet network using NICs attached to each GPU.
 These in turn can be connected into arbitrarily large units with higher level switches.

 {% include figure.liquid path="assets/gpu/superpod-diagram.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing a typical H100 network.
 A set of 8 GPUs is connected into a node or NVLink domain with NVSwitches (also called NVLink switches), and these nodes are connected to each other with a switched InfiniBand fabric.
 H100s have about 450GB/s of egress bandwidth each in the NVLink domain, and each node has 400GB/s of egress bandwidth into the IB network." %}